DasiaNakole/FullStackContra/README.md

 # Full-Stack Business Dashboard

-A portfolio-ready SaaS-style dashboard with login, analytics cards, a searchable lead table, JSON API endpoints, and a SQLite-backed Express server.
+A SaaS-style dashboard with login, analytics cards, a searchable lead table, JSON API endpoints, and a SQLite-backed Express server.

-## Why This Is Marketable

-This project demonstrates the ability to build practical internal tools and web apps that businesses actually use:

-- authentication flows
-- backend API development
-- dashboard UI design
-- business data visualization
-- database-backed record management

 ## Features